mscerts/hub/Exam Wiki/template.md

 ### Official Assessment/Test
 - Check if there is a MS Learn assessment for it
-- Check if there MeasureUp Practice Test for it
+- Check if there is a MeasureUp Practice Test for it
 - **No dumps**

 ### Studying Resources: